lastson0fkrypton/SaveTheDragon/README.md

 - Dice rolling and valid move highlighting.
 - Profile picture selection.
 - Admin panel for managing games.
-- **Item management:** Weapons and armor are distributed by biome and have unique stats.
-Players can collect, equip, and use items found in different areas.
-- **Item usage:** Equip weapons and armor to boost attack or defense, or use consumable items (like potions or teleport scrolls) for special effects.
-The server tracks inventory, equipped items, and applies item effects automatically.

 ## Project Structure